I am in graduate school, and I'm feelin very pensive about culture.

 Or “Hey girl, is that your real hair?”

-Or “mami, eres muy guapa queee”
+eres muy guapa queee”

 Or “like you’re cute for an Indian girl”